Taiko2k/Moonbeam/README.md

 A VRChat companion app for Linux.
 </div>

-Intended to be an alternative to [VRCX](https://github.com/vrcx-team/VRCX), but maybe narrower in scope.
+Intended to be an alternative to [VRCX](https://github.com/vrcx-team/VRCX) but Linux native and maybe more of a streamlined UI.

 ### Screenshots